intel-unesp-mcp/infieri2019-session1/README.md

-purpose of Intel® Xeon Phi™ coprocessors in the following way[^1]: “*Intel Xeon Phi™ coprocessors are designed to extend the reach of applications that have demonstrated the ability to fully utilize the scaling capabilities of Intel Xeon processor-based systems and fully exploit available processor vector capabilities or memory bandwidth.*” It cannot be used as a stand-alone processor.
+purpose of Intel® Xeon Phi™ coprocessors in the following way[^1]: “*Intel Xeon Phi™ coprocessors are designed to extend the reach of applications that have demonstrated the ability to fully utilize the scaling capabilities of Intel Xeon® processor-based systems and fully exploit available processor vector capabilities or memory bandwidth.*” It cannot be used as a stand-alone processor.
 However, up to eight Intel® Xeon Phi™ coprocessors can be used in a single chassis[^2].
 Each coprocessor